The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: A Battery of Agents

 \subsubsection{The Animal-AI Testbed}

 While many agents in the Animal-AI Olympics were able to solve individual tasks in the Animal-AI Testbed, performance was low compared to humans.
-Children aged 6-10 performed significantly better than even the top-performing AI systems in the competition \cite{voudouris2022direct}.
+Children aged 6-10 performed significantly better than even the top-performing AI systems in the competition (\cite{voudouris2022direct}).

 Here, we present the performances of six agents on the Animal-AI Testbed, along with data from children aged 6-10.
-As with the foraging experiment (Section \ref{sec:foraging-experiment}), we used a random action agent to define chance performance, and a heuristic agent with 15 rays emitted over the frontal 60 degrees of its view.
-We then trained two Deep Reinforcement Learning agents, on a curriculum consisting of one variant of each of the 300 Testbed tasks.
-Proximal Policy Optimisation (PPO) was trained on raycasts of the environment, emitting 15 rays over the frontal 60 degrees.
-Dreamer-v3 was trained on a 64$\times$64 RGB pixel input for 12M steps.
-We used the XL variant of Dreamer-v3, which has 200M learnable parameters.
-We evaluated these four agents on all 900 tasks in the Animal-AI Testbed.
-We collected data for the random action agent and the heuristic agent with 5 different seeds, and with a single seed for Dreamer-v3, and PPO.
-Below, we provide results from Dreamer-v3 after 4M, 8M, and 12M training steps.
+As with the foraging experiment (Section \ref{sec:foraging-experiment}), we used a random action agent to define chance performance, and a heuristic agent with 45 rays emitted over the frontal 60 degrees of its view.
+We then trained PPO and Dreamer-v3 on 64$\times$64 pixel input on a cumulative curriculum to be described below.
+We evaluated these four agents on all three variants of the 300 tasks in the Animal-AI Testbed (n=900).
 As far as we know, this is the first example of agents being trained and tested on the Animal-AI Testbed (although see \cite{lind2021can} for a variation).